BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 That’s often when the headaches—and the expense—begin.

-“We drilled wells at three locations as far the bedrock at the cost of $33,896.76.
-The first well was dry, and the second and third wells—which are the source of our potable water—were only good for 0.5 and 1.0 gallons per minute (GPM), respectively.
+“We drilled wells at three locations as far as the bedrock at the cost of $33,896.76.
+The first well was dry, and the second and third wells—which are the source of our potable water—were only adequate for 0.5 and 1.0 gallons per minute (GPM), respectively.
 After our irrigation wells dried up, we drilled the fourth well at the cost of $7,381.50, but it was also dry.”

 — E & E Cameron, Parksville

-• Choosing a real estate agent
+- Choosing a real estate agent

-• Exploring the market
+- Exploring the market

-• Making an offer
+- Making an offer

-• Closing the deal
+- Closing the deal

-• Looking after your water supply
+- Looking after your water supply

 If you’ve always lived in a home connected to a municipal water source and are looking for BC land for sale, find a BC Real Estate agent with lots of experience in rural area properties.
 Real estate deals involving water wells and septic systems, among many other things, require an experienced real estate agent with this specialized knowledge.

 Reputable agents with several years—if not decades—of experience in your chosen province area are there to guide and protect many BC rural land buyers.
-Real estate agents without adequate knowledge, experience or resources often involve themselves in BC land sale deals, failing to protect their clients.
+Real estate agents without adequate knowledge, experience, or resources often involve themselves in BC land sale deals, failing to protect their clients.

-Don’t hesitate to shop around, interviewing three or more agents before selecting the one you feel you can trust and will represent your best interest when purchasing BC Land for Sale.
+Don’t hesitate to shop around, interviewing three or more agents before selecting the one you feel you can trust and who will represent your best interest when purchasing BC Land for Sale.

-You need a licensed, trained, insured, ethical business real estate agent who understands what it takes to purchase Land for Sale in BC, including raw land, ranches, working farms, hobby farms, agricultural land, and rural development land.
+You need a licensed, trained, insured, and ethical business real estate agent who understands what it takes to purchase Land for Sale in BC, including raw land, ranches, working farms, hobby farms, agricultural land, and rural development land.
 Most of them will have years of hands-on BC real estate experience with a deep understanding of the specialized knowledge required to work in rural land sales.

-Water Wells and Non-Disclosure
+Water Wells and Non-Disclosure in British Columbia

 One way to identify a trustworthy agent is to ask if their service includes collecting the water samples personally, sending them to the lab, and delivering the reports.
 The answer should always be a quick and definite “NO.”